lacino40/spring-cloud-meetup/README.md

 ## Setup and Usage
 ### Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure you have met the following requirements

 - `Java Development Kit (JDK) version 21`
 - `Zipkin version 3.0.5 or later`.
-Download the Zipkin jar file and copy it into the `zipkin-server/lib` folder
+Project already contains zipkin binaries.
+However, if required, download the Zipkin jar file and copy it into the `zipkin-server/lib` folder (see links bellow).

 Project uses `Spring Boot version 3.2.2` and `Spring Cloud Dependencies version 2023.0.0`